 The operational procedures of the Deployed Middleware Support Unit, providing 2nd line support for middleware deployed in the production infrastructure are laid out in this document.

-The responsibilities of the DMSU as compared to the external partners as well as the interaction between the DMSU and the 1st and 3rd line support have been specified in the previous version of this document [R 4].
+The responsibilities of the DMSU as compared to the external technology providers as well as the interaction between the DMSU and the 1st and 3rd line support have been specified in the previous version of this document [R 4].

 During the first project year the outlined processes were deployed successfully, DMSU regularly handles approximately 200 tickets per quarter at the time of writing this document, and the number is steadily increasing.
 Experience of the first year is reflected in augmented DMSU procedures described here.
 In particular, the high ratio of tickets passed to the 3rd line support becomes an issue, and corrective steps were taken.
+The missing piece are the ETA assignment and escalation procedures which are not followed thoroughly currently.
+The further activity of DMSU will focus on their thorough deployment.

 The work of DMSU was also extended in two areas, follow-up and assessment of requirements, and observation and contribution to user community forums.